Alcohol Policy

 Risk-based licensing

-The risk-based licensing model is an incentive model rewarding those who supply alcohol responsibly and financially penalises those who break the rules.
+The risk-based licensing model is an incentive model rewarding those who supply alcohol responsibly while financially penalising those who break the rules.

 Read more about risk-based licensing.